Batala Junction railway station

 Batala Railway Station is located in Gurdaspur district in the Indian state of Punjab and serves the industrial town of Batala.

 The railway station

 Batala railway station is at an elevation of 247.19 m and was assigned the code – BAT.

 History

-The 107 km long -wide broad gaugeAmritsar–Pathankot line was opened in 1884.
+The 107 km long -wide broad gauge Amritsar–Pathankot line was opened in 1884.
 It originally belonged to the local government and was transferred to North Western Railway in 1892.